Online MBA Programs Ranked by Affordability (2026)

 Earning an MBA can be expensive, with many programs costing $100,000 or more for tuition alone, plus fees.
-Add to this the need to stop working to earn the degree and the cost skyrockets.
+Add to this the need to stop working to earn the degree, or to begin working part-time instead of full-time, and the cost skyrockets.

-Without a proper understanding of the future debt strain, students take on more debt than they can repay, given their potential earnings.
-This can lead to financial stress, delayed home buying, and delays in starting a family.
-In addition to these repercussions, Huffington Post pointed out that student loan debt leads to mental health issues such as depression and anxiety.
-In fact, of those surveyed:
+Without a proper understanding of future debt strain, including interest, students often take on more debt than they can repay.
+This can lead, and has often led, to financial stress, delayed home buying, and delays in starting a family.

-The question remains: what can business professionals do to advance their careers and earning potential while avoiding the massive debt load and the ensuing stress?
-The answer: find an affordable, online program that can give them the flexibility to continue working and living at home, while pursuing an excellent MBA education.
+The question remains: what can professionals do to advance their careers and earning potential while avoiding a massive debt load and the ensuing stress?
+The answer: find an affordable, accredited online MBA program, ideally one that can provide the flexibility to continue working and living at home while pursuing the degree.

 Additional Affordable Online MBA Programs Are Available